prince6265/IQA/Angular IQA/AngularQ&A.md

 3. Data Binding and Interaction:
 - Data Binding:
     - This connects the UI and data, allowing you to:
-    - Show dynamic data with interpolation ({{ data }}).
+    - Show dynamic data with interpolation (incorporate calculated values into the text between HTML elements tags in the curly braces) , {{ data }}.
 - Sync data between the UI and component with two-way binding.
-- Event Binding: Links actions (like clicks) from the user to functions in the component.
+- Event Binding: Links actions (like clicks, keystrokes, mouse movements, and touches) from the user to functions in the component.
 - Property Binding: Updates the view automatically when the data changes.
 4. Routing:
 - Navigation: Angular’s router manages navigation between different parts (views) of the app.
 - Routes: Defined in a routing module, specifying each URL and the component to display when that URL is visited.
 5. Services and Dependency Injection:
-- Services: Services handle shared data or logic that doesn’t belong to one specific component, like making API calls.
+- Services: Services handle shared data or logic that doesn’t belong to one specific component, like making API calls. provide a way to separate angular app data and functions that can be used by multiple components in our app. by using httpclient we can consume external API.
 - Dependency Injection (DI): Angular uses DI to manage and inject services where they’re needed, such as in components that require data fetching.
-6. HTTP Requests and APIs:
+1. HTTP Requests and APIs:
 - HTTPClient Module: To interact with APIs, Angular uses the HttpClient module, allowing components to fetch or send data to a backend server.
 - Observables: These allow handling async data (like data from an API) efficiently.
-7. Change Detection:
+1. Change Detection:
 - Angular automatically tracks changes in data and updates the UI accordingly using change detection.
 This makes sure that the view is always up-to-date with the data in the components.
-8. Compilation and Optimization:
+1. Compilation and Optimization:
 - Development Build: While coding, Angular runs a development build that helps catch errors and updates instantly.
 - Production Build: When the app is ready, a production build optimizes it by minimizing file sizes and improving performance before deployment.
-9. Deployment:
+1. Deployment:
 - The final build is deployed to a web server, making the app available to users.
 ### AOT in Angular:
 - AOT(Ahead of time compiler) used to convert your angular HTML and typescript code into efficient javascript code during the build phase before the browser downloads and runs that code.